 </nav>

-Here,inner.PageIdIt is crucial, it will obtain the ID associated with the category or single page of the secondary navigation.
+here,inner.PageIdIt is crucial, it will obtain the ID of the category or single page associated with the secondary navigation.
 We use this ID toarchiveListfilter out the articles or products under the corresponding category.

-Case three: Display the subcategory list under the navigation dropdown menu
+Case three: Displaying the subcategory list in the navigation dropdown menu

-If you want the secondary menu to display all subcategories under a specific primary category instead of specific documents, you can combinecategoryListLabel.
+If you want the secondary menu to display all subcategories under a primary category instead of specific documents, you can combinecategoryList.

 `